Stefano Faraoni

 Biography

-Dr Stefano Faraoni joined the University of Birmingham in 2024 as a Teaching Fellow in Law.
+Dr Stefano Faraoni is an Assistant Professor in Law.
+He joined the University of Birmingham in 2024.

 He graduated magna cum laude from the University of Turin and was awarded a PhD in Law by the University of York.

-He has been a practising lawyer (Avvocato) registered with the Turin Bar since 2006.
+He has been a practising lawyer (Avvocato Cassazionista) registered with the Turin Bar since 2006.
 He practised in Private and Criminal law and later specialised in International Contract Law, focusing on technology.
-He is a Turin Bar Commission on Artificial Intelligence member.
+He is a former Turin Bar Commission on Artificial Intelligence member.

-In 2018, he joined the University of Turin, Italy, as an Associate Lecturer, investigating and teaching legal categories and the use of language in Common Law and Civil Law systems in areas such as Contract Law, Criminal Law, and International Law.
+In 2018, he joined the University of Turin, Italy, as an Adjunct Professor, investigating and teaching from a comparative perspective legal categories and the use of language in Common Law and Civil Law systems in areas such as Contract Law, Criminal Law, and International Law.
 He held courses on negotiation and communication skills.

 In his post-doctoral experience as a Research Associate at the University of York, in an interdisciplinary project in collaboration with the Alan Turing Institute, he investigated the legal aspects connected to the use of Digital Twins in areas such as Intellectual Property, Ownership, Cybersecurity, Data Protection, Liability in Tort Law and Contract Law, Explainability and individual's rights.